chancharlotte210-cloud/The-smeller/README.md

 Open the Serial Monitor at 115200 baud to see debug output and verify readings appear every 2 seconds.
 Test the monitor: Wait 3–5 minutes for the sensor to stabilize, then try opening a window or spraying a tiny amount of air freshener nearby – you should see VOC levels change.
 Add a status indicator (optional) – the code already includes a quality bar and text status (Excellent → Very Poor) on the OLED.

+Testing Your Monitor
+Place it in a room and wait 3-5 minutes for stabilization

+Open a window – you should see VOC levels drop

+Spray a tiny amount of air freshener nearby – watch VOCs spike

+Close the room – CO₂ will slowly rise